 Special Collections and Library

-Summer 2014 Undergraduate/Graduate Internship
+Winter 2014-2015 Undergraduate/Graduate Internship

 Student interns will:

-- Scan historic photographs from collections
+- Scan photographs from historic collections

 - Create descriptive information (metadata) to help researchers find these images